Topusaha/Emotional-Learning/model_card.md

 ## 5. Limitations

 Because of the small dataset and human labeling training can be so slow.
 A way to fix this is using active learning.
 Having a script that pulls in comments or generate examples from a source and then clusters them into groups.
-Unlabled groups has the user go through 10-20 examples to label and it reclusters until it makes sense.
+Unlabled groups has the user go through X examples to label and it reclusters until it makes sense.
 That way within 30 minutes a user fully labels a giant dataset.